The Logos: The Meletic Testament (Chapter 21 The Vision)

 82. 'The city of Athens no longer listens, but perhaps the world will one day', it read.

-83. I held the note for a long time, tracing the ink with my thumb, wondering if departure was betrayal or devotion.
+83. I held the note for a long time, tracing the ink with my thumb, wondering if departure was act of betrayal or devotion.
+We pondered the meaning of her note.

-85. Sosibios spoke less, his voice now reserved for the scrolls, as though he were already speaking to a future that might never arrive.
+85. Sosibios spoke less, his voice now reserved for the written scrolls, as though he was already speaking to a future that might never arrive for him.

-86. I wandered the streets alone, listening to the sermons, the chants, the declarations of divine favour.
+86. I wandered the streets alone, listening to the sermons, the chants, the declarations of divine favour that were more evident by the day.

 87. A man shouted that the gods had returned to punish the sceptics, and the crowd roared in agreement.
 Others would shout that Jesus as promised would return soon, to punish the disbelievers.

-88. I did not argue.
+88. I did not bother to argue.
 I did not speak.
 I simply watched, and remembered.
-I saw beyond their arguments.
+I saw beyond their senseless arguments.
+Neither Zeus nor Jesus had returned.

-89. That night, I dreamt of Asterion—not as he was, but as he might have been had he lived in simpler times.
+89. That night, I dreamt of Asterion—not as he was, but as he might have been had he lived in simpler times and with more acceptance.
+I was uncertain, why I dreamt of him.

 90. He stood beside a river, watching the water pass, saying nothing at first, content to observe life unfold.
 He walked into the river, as his feet became wet.
 He then looked at me, as I watched and said to me —Go, and spread the message of Meleticism.
 Let the Logos guide you, the Nous protect you, and To Ena receive you.